QuanEstimation: An open-source toolkit for quantum parameter estimation: Metrological resources

 Here the input {\codefont rho} is a matrix representing the state.
 The basis of the state can be adjusted via {\codefont basis=" "}.
 Two options {\codefont "Dicke"} and {\codefont "Pauli"} represent the Dicke basis and the original basis of each spin. {\codefont basis="Pauli"} here is equivalent to choose {\codefont basis="uncoupled"} in the function {\codefont jspin()} in QuTiP.
 Two types of spin squeezing can be calculated in this function. {\codefont output="KU"} means the output is the one given by Kitagawa and Ueda~\cite{Kitagawa1993}, and {\codefont output="WBIMH"} means the output is the one given by Wineland et al.~\cite{Wineland1992}.

 The time to reach a given precision limit can be calculated via the function:

-Notice that {\codefont Lindblad()} and {\codefont Lindblad.expm()} should be first called before using this function.
+Notice that the dynamics needs to be run first before using this function.
+For example, it is available to be called after the calling of both {\codefont Lindblad()} and {\codefont Lindblad.expm()}.
 The input {\codefont f} is a float number representing the given value of the precision limit.
-The time is searched within the regime defined by the input {\codefont tspan} (an array). {\codefont func} is the handle of a function {\codefont func()} depicting the precision limit. {\codefont *args} is the corresponding input parameters, in which {\codefont rho} and {\codefont drho} should be the output of {\codefont Lindblad.expm()}. {\codefont **kwargs} is the keyword arguments in {\codefont func()}.
+The time is searched within the regime defined by the input {\codefont tspan} (an array). {\codefont func} is the handle of a function {\codefont func()} depicting the precision limit. {\codefont *args} is the corresponding input parameters, in which {\codefont rho} and {\codefont drho} should be the output of {\codefont Lindblad.expm()} [or {\codefont Lindblad.ode()} and any other method that may included in the future]. {\codefont **kwargs} is the keyword arguments in {\codefont func()}.
 The difference between input parameters and keyword arguments in QuanEstimation is that the keyword arguments have default values and thus one does not have to assign values to them when calling the function.
 Currently, all the asymptotic bounds discussed in Sec.~\ref{sec:tools} are available to be called here.